-&lt;sup>2 Based on the amendment of the act on the special tax of financial institutions approved on 22 July 2010, a new special financial institution tax was paid by the Group.
+^{}Based on the amendment of the act on the special tax of financial institutions approved on 22 July 2010, a new special financial institution tax was paid by the Group.
 The total tax amount for the year 2013 and 2012 was HUF 36.9 billion and HUF 37.1 billion recognized as an expense thus decreased the corporate tax base.
-Based on the 2012 approved regulation financial institutions' obligation to pay this special tax
+Based on the 2012 approved regulation financial institutions' obligation to pay this special tax was finalized.

-&lt;sup>3 In 2013 HUF 32 billion financial transaction duty was only paid by the Bank.
+In 2013 HUF 32 billion financial transaction duty was only paid by the Bank.
 Also the Bank paid as one-off contribution of financial transaction duty HUF 16 billion for the year 2013.